 an input for the training function

-Image input layer defines the size of the input images of a
+The image input layer defines the size of the input images of a convolutional neural network

-image corresponds to the height, weight, and the number of color channels
+corresponds to the height, weight, and the number of color channels of

-of that image.
-For example, for a gray scale image, the number of
+that image.
+For example, for a grayscale image, the number of channels

 For each region, the

-the input image vertically and horizontally, repeating the same computation
+input image vertically and horizontally, repeating the same

-for each region, i.e., convolving the input.
-The step size with which
+computation for each region, that is, convolving the input.
+The step

-it moves is called a stride.
-You can specify
+size with which it moves is called a stride.
+You

-argument.
-These local regions that the neurons connect to might overlap
+name-value pair argument.
+These local regions that the neurons connect

 where h is the height, and w is